syn990/SYN-RTOS/README.md

 # SYN-RTOS = 'Syntax Real-Time Operating System'.

-Welcome,

 This is completely free and modifiable to the fullest extent and requires next to no effort to install.
 It allows you to implement any specific features you may need.
+At it's basics, the directory included "SYN-RTOS-ARCHISOFILES" is a profile for [archiso](https://wiki.archlinux.org/title/archiso)

+Welcome.
+This repository contains the full build materials for SYN-RTOS, and this README.md contains the neccessary infomation to modify

 By design the installer is a collection of text files (no executables) and effectively provides a template to produce your own meta-distribution.